soil-y/SOILsafe/README.md

-# SoilWallet
+# SOILsafe

-Soil QT5 Wallet
+SOIL QT5 Wallet

 SoilWallet is a free software wallet/front-end for GSoil.